Home

 map of spain

 You should first decide which areas of the map of Spain suit you.
 Not like me.
 I rented my first holiday apartment off my parents’ neighbour.
 She told us it was in Torremolinos.
 It didn’t mean much to two 18 year old girls, so we started looking for flights to Greece, (the neighbour was Greek - so it was a logical conclusion!).
-Anyway, from our point of view, the Costa del Sol is the best spot on the map of spain; ideal for families with children (there is just so much to do!)

 Here you can see me studying the map of spain (not really!) in the beautiful botanical gardens of Senda Retiro in Churriana, trying to find the giraffes!
 There are lots of zoo animals like zebras, monkeys and kangaroos, loads of exotic birds like tucans, vultures and flamingos, as well as reptiles, salt water aquarium, butterflies and frogs pond.
 A brilliant day out for the family.